jeekkd/restricted-iptables/README.md

 - Denies all uninitiated ipv4 inbound connections except for torrents (if desired) so peers can connect
 - Denies all uninitiated ipv6 inbound connections
-- Drops inbound pings, allows outbound for both ipv4 and ipv6
+- Drops inbound pings (if desired), allows outbound for both ipv4 and ipv6
 - Allows established connections inbound on ports 67/68, 80, 53, 443, 1994/1995 but NOT new connections
 coming inbound
 - Allows new and established outbound connections for both ipv4 and ipv6